rapka/polemics-md-wiki/content/People/Michael Vassar.md

 https://issarice.com/about

+Harper's Magazine did a piece on the community in 2015 that appear to imply Vassar drove drunk???
+It's a weird read. https://harpers.org/archive/2015/01/come-with-us-if-you-want-to-live/

-abuse allegation against Vassar, including details related to an RPG.
+You probably read this already, but here's an abuse allegation against Vassar, including details related to an RPG.
 An intense interest in fiction and nerd culture seems to be a pattern here given Yudkowsky's writing of HPMOR and Zvi's background as a Magic player.

 https://twitter.com/RuffleJax/status/1009625312844550146